CyberSource/cybersource-rest-client-node/README.md

 You should never include your Login ID and Transaction Key directly in a file that's in a publically accessible portion of your website.
 A better practice would be to define these in a constants file, and then reference those constants in the appropriate place in your code.

 ### Switching between the sandbox environment and the production environment
-Authorize.Net maintains a complete sandbox environment for testing and development purposes.
+Cybersource maintains a complete sandbox environment for testing and development purposes.
 This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
 By default, this SDK is configured to communicate with the sandbox environment.
 To switch to the production environment, call `setEnvironment` on the controller variable before execute.
 For example:
 ```javascript
 // For PRODUCTION use
 ctrl.setEnvironment(SDKConstants.endpoint.production);